 Interested in being trained to help your community better manage their chronic disease or diabetes conditions?
 The Area Agency on Aging District 7 (AAA7) is looking for community leaders to assist with facilitating its Chronic Disease and Diabetes Self-Management Classes.
 Community, or lay, leaders will continue to support the classes in their individual communities after they complete training through the AAA7.
-An upcoming training is scheduled in Hillsboro beginning August 15th for those individuals who are interested in serving as a lay leader in their community.
+An upcoming training is scheduled in Wheelersburg starting October 10th for those individuals who are interested in serving as a lay leader in their community.
+The AAA7 covers ten counties in southern Ohio, including Adams, Brown, Gallia, Highland, Jackson, Lawrence, Pike, Ross, Scioto and Vinton.

 Self-management programs for people with chronic conditions and diabetes are designed to help those with chronic diseases, such as high blood pressure, asthma, arthritis and diabetes, learn to manage their conditions and take control of their health.
 The Chronic Disease Self-Management Program (CDSMP) and Diabetes Self-Management Program (DSMP) was created at Stanford University and is a proven community initiative that provides health benefits and promotes disease prevention.